Marine initiatives planned for April 2024 – April 2026

 Transport Canada consulted with Canadians at the National Canadian Marine Advisory Council meetings in 2021.
 Additional consultations were held on the Let’s Talk Transportation platform between March 18, 2021, and April 30, 2021.

-The proposed changes are expected to be published in the Canada Gazette, Part I, in early 2025 with a 30-day public comment period.
+The proposed regulations are expected to be published in the Canada Gazette, Part I, in late 2025 with a 30-day public comment period.

 Departmental contact information